 Cultural History of Tourism

-The course will offer an overview concerning the rise and development of tourism and tourism industry in the 19th and 20th centuries, focusing on social and cultural aspects.
+The course will offer an overview of the rise and development of tourism and the tourism industry in the 19th and 20th centuries, focusing on social and cultural aspects.

 - Thomas Cook and the origins of Package tour